And even create more powerful relationships than many other lifelong friendships.

 Allowing yourself to be vulnerable helps the other person to trust you, precisely because you are putting yourself at emotional, psychological, or physical risk.
 Other people tend to react by being more open and vulnerable themselves.
 The fact that both of you are letting down your guard helps to lay the groundwork for a faster, closer, personal connection.
 When you both make yourself vulnerable from the outset and are candid in revealing who you are and how you think and feel, you create an environment that fosters kind of openness that can lead to an instant connection - a click.

 It seems logical that the connection-effect is brief.
 Short.
 Not lasting.

 Because this click is also brief, short and probably not lasting, right?

 Why a click leads to powerful relationships

-In an experiment by Art Aron, a professor at Stony Brook University, two groups of students (who didn’t knew each other) were paired off.
+In an experiment by Art Aron, a professor at Stony Brook University, two groups of students (who didn’t know each other) were paired off.
 The students were asked questions over a course of 45 minutes.
 Half the pairs were given questions about their favorite holiday, the best TV show and foreign countries they like to visit.

-The other half of the pairs were give questions to elicit much more revealing information.
+The other half of the pairs were given questions to elicit much more revealing information.
 Questions like: “What are your most treasured memories” and “How close and warm is your family” and “What’s the last time you cried in front of another person”.

 It appeared that – in the latter group – the intensity of the dialogue partners’ bond at the end of the vulnerability interaction was rated as closer than the closest relationship in the lives of 30 percent of similar students.
 In other words, the instant connections were more powerful than many long-term, even lifelong relationships!